-A material part of CISCO's assets is comprised of its investments into BOCAM and LCP.
-As of 31/12/2022, CISCO recognized an impairment loss of €166k from the investment for LCP.
+A material part of CISCO's assets is comprised of its investment in LCP.
 Further, concentration exists with cash held as collateral with the CSE and ATHEX.

 An investor compensation fund ("ICF") for investors is required by CySEC for the purpose of compensating investors in the case of losses where the broker is liable.
-During 2022 €41k contributed to the ICF by CISCO.
+During 2023 €44k were contributed to the ICF by CISCO.